jomakori/notes-app/README.md

 ## Overview

 This repository hosts the markdown notes application, both the frontend and backend code.
-It is built with a modern tech stack, ensuring a robust and scalable solution for users.
+It is built using Encore.Go and is a tweaked version of [its original](https://github.com/encoredev/examples/tree/main/meeting-notes)

 ![Frontend](./images/demo.gif)